awslabs/neptuneml-toolkit/README.md

 ## Getting Started
 The fastest way to get started is to use the Neptune ML [AWS CloudFormation quick start tempalates](https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning.html#machine-learning-quick-start).
-Launching the template installs all necessary components, including a Neptune DB cluster and a Jupyter Notebook instance, with the Neptune ML toolkit preinstalled.
+Launching the template installs all necessary components, including a Neptune DB cluster and a Jupyter Notebook instance, with the Neptune ML Toolkit preinstalled.

 [![Templates launch](./images/templates.png)](https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning.html#machine-learning-quick-start)

+Follow the instructions to finish setting the cloud formation stack and then navigate to the SageMaker notebook with the Neptune ML Toolkit pre-installed to begin exploring your graph data and developing models.

+### Local installation
 To use the Neptune ML toolkit in a local environment you can clone the repo by running:

 * `git clone https://github.com/awslabs/neptuneml-toolkit.git`